Varuna: Puranas

+Varuna’s broader mythological roles encompass divine benefaction and protection.
+He is associated with hidden treasures and performed a rajasuya sacrifice, a standard for Yudhishthira’s own in the Mahabharata.
+His gifts include a water-sprinkling white umbrella for King Prithu’s coronation, a thousand white horses with black ears for Sage Richika to wed Satyavati, Varuni wine for Balarama, and nagapasha for Shiva’s marriage to Parvati, where Varuna appears as a divine dignitary.
+During the churning of the ocean, Varuna continues to play a significant role, aligning with his aquatic dominion.
+The Bhagavata Purana credits him with protecting Kraumcha-dvipa, beyond Kusha-dvipa, surrounded by an ocean of milk.
+Its central mountain, Kraumcha, remains unscathed by Kartikeya’s weapons due to Varuna’s guardianship and the washing of its slopes by sacred waters.

+Other accounts

 In Tolkappiyam

-The Tolkāppiyam, a Tamil grammar work from 3rd century BCE divides the people of ancient Tamilakam into five Sangam landscape divisions: kurinji, mullai, paalai, marutham and neithal.
+The Tolkāppiyam, a Tamil grammar work from the 3rd century BCE divides the people of ancient Tamilakam into five Sangam landscape divisions: kurinji, mullai, paalai, marutham and neithal.
 Each landscape is designated with different gods.
 Neithal is described as a seashore landscape occupied by fishermen and seatraders, with the god of sea and rain, Varunan or Kadalōn.
 "Varuna" means water which denotes the ocean in the Tamil language.